jhspetersson/fselect/README.md

 Find square images:

     fselect path from /home/user/Photos where width = height

+Find images with a known name part but unknown extension:

+    fselect path from /home/user/projects where name = "*RDS*" and width gte 1

 Find old-school rap MP3 files:

     fselect duration, path from /home/user/music where genre = Rap and bitrate = 320 and mp3_year lt 2000